leovct/zk-evm-prover-infra/README.md

 popd
 ```

+It takes around 10 minutes for the infrastructure to be deployed and fully operational.

 With the above instructions, you should have a setup that mimics the below requirements:

 - A VPC and a subnet